NoOrdInaryGuy/local-mesos-scala-hello/README.md

 run "/bin/echo 'Hello, World!'"
 ```

+This blocks until a suitable offer is received to run it.
+You can verify this by running `docker stop` on the slave, invoking the run command (it will block), then running `docker start` on the slave.

 ### Check the Log

 * Find the most recently completed framework in the UI: [http://172.20.0.11:5050/#/frameworks](http://172.20.0.11:5050/#/frameworks)